cleveland-metroparks/GIS-Update/README.md

 ## Infrastructure
 * Updated servers for vulnerability scan
 * Fixed blocking issues on new maps print server
-  * Porting over datasets for display on new pring server
+  * Porting over datasets for display on new print server
+* RE360 Camera project with Case Students nearing completion.
+Started testing with data processing
+* Deploying plant disease app in conjunction with Kent State

+## 3D Models
+* 360 model of Rainforest and Zoo entrance
+* Upcoming 3D model of orang exhibit

 ## Funding opportunities
-* ~$50,000 in funding from World Bank Tanzania as extension to work in Zanzibar, unknown timeline
+* ~$50,000 in funding from World Bank Tanzania as extension to work in Zanzibar, unknown timeline, pro-forma invoice
 * Possible project of unknown size opening up in northern Tanzania
 * ~~Innovation Challenge Fund 2020~~
   * Challenge cancelled